Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 - CLtL2  – second edition, 1029 pages

 Common Lisp dpANS
-: The ANSI Standard for Common Lisp
+: The ANSI Standard for Common Lisp.

 Starting with the Lyric release of Interlisp-D and then the Medley release, the implementation of Medley included implementations of Common Lisp (CLtL 1) as well as the Interlisp dialect in a single development environment; this was made possible by using the (Common Lisp) “package” feature to allow both dialects to be intermixed.